 - the development and evaluation of auditory and multi-modal interfaces

 - team cognition and team coordination

 - instructional design

 - as well as other topics.

-Researchers in the Engineering Psychology program at Georgia Tech collaborate with other organizations at the institute, including the Aware Home and the Graphics, Visualization, and Usability Center.
+Researchers in the Engineering Psychology program at Georgia Tech collaborate with other departments and organizations at the institute, including

 To learn more about specific research conducted in Engineering Psychology at Georgia Tech, visit the Laboratories page.